gndrmnn/nodepool/doc/source/configuration.rst

 **required**

   ``name``
-    Identifier to refer this image from :ref:`labels` and :ref:`diskimages` sections.
+    Identifier to refer this image from :attr:`labels` and :ref:`diskimages` sections.

 **optional**